 As Bill Gates famously said, “Your most unhappy customers are your greatest source of learning.”

-Though you will not want to have their feedback pinned to your testimonials page, you must understand that learning from relevant negative feedback and acting on it is an art in itself.
+Though you will not want to have that sort of customer feedback pinned to your testimonials page, you must understand that learning from relevant negative customer feedback and acting on it is an art in itself.
 If you need any further incentive, just think about it: boosting customer retention rates by just 5% will give you a 25% – 95% profits boost!

 - Send out “improvements” newsletters: